Liberal

 At this point I would like to refer you to a book published in Ireland called "The Facilitators" by Doris Manly and others.
 That book critiques the Life Skills Program introduced into the Irish educational system through the Health Education Bureau of the Ministry of Health.
 The parallel between that Life Skills Program and the In-School Population Education Program are striking!
 To use the words of Mrs. Manly, "They are both not just set (of population) education programs, but they are total mind-formation programs which attempt to form attitudes and inculcate feelings of the entire gamut of moral behavior."

-So, population education becomes a catch-all term, not just for population education, but for a moral education that touches the whole of life and every moral decision.
+education, but for a moral education that touches the whole of life and

 Third: IT TEACHES A MORALITY BASED ON FALSE ETHICAL PRINCIPLES.